About Me

 - Support community aid & services

-- Universal and accessible education, information, and research
+- Universal and accessible knowledge, education, and research

 - I love to teach and tutor too!
 Hopefully I can make time for more of that in the future.